volta-networks/pceplib/README.md

 ### PCEP Socket Comm library

-All PCEP communication is handled by this simple library.
+PCEP communication can be configured to be handled internally in this simple library.
 When this library is instantiated by the PCEP Session Logic, callbacks are provided to handle received messages and error conditions.

 The following diagram illustrates how the library works.